 This is especially true when you consider that more accurate and advanced soil testing methods like Cone Penetration Testing are now readily available.

-Our S4 CPT Push System, for example, can be mounted to any commercial skid steer and can offer consistent, accurate results, regardless of soil composition or conditions.
+Our S4 CPT Sounding System, for example, can be mounted to any commercial skid steer and can offer consistent, accurate results, regardless of soil composition or conditions.

 If you’re interested in learning more about this topic and other topics regarding testing, engineering, and construction.